Xhuk/BaroonVetGroom/replit.md

 - Block phone access except for SuperAdmin role for administrative tasks
 - Comprehensive responsive breakpoints for different tablet sizes
 - Spanish localization support with "Caja" instead of "Facturación"
+- Calendar widget with full-width days for optimal container utilization
 - Ethereal pulse effect for current time red line with adjustable transparency and thickness
 - **SuperAdmin Architecture:** SuperAdmin role must be completely tenant-independent, acting as the "ruler over all" companies and services without any tenant:id dependency